santoshtechwiz/codeguru.github.io/_drafts/blazor/input-focus-blazor.md

         }

 ```
-Now its time to call the JavaScript function.As you know if you want to register `JavaScript` function or want to access Browser API then  `OnAfterRender`  lifecycle event is best place to re
+Now its time to call the JavaScript function.As you know if you want to register `JavaScript` function or want to access Browser API then  `OnAfterRender`  lifecycle event is best place to register.
+In the following code I am injecting the `IJSRuntime` interface and then calling the function that it now when the page is loaded in the browser it will be focused

 >InputFocus.razor